lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Initiator and the Responder must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
 In particular, it applies to EAD_1, ID_CRED_R, EAD_2, and error messages.
 Using the same EAD_1 in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 Note that even if ead_value is encrypted outside of EDHOC, the ead_label in EAD_1 is revealed to passive attackers and the ead_label in EAD_2 is revealed to active attackers.
 Another consideration is that the list of supported cipher suites may potentially be used to identify the application.
 The Initiator and the Responder must also make sure that unauthenticated data does not trigger any harmful actions.
 In particular, this applies to EAD_1 and error messages.

 An attacker observing network traffic may use connection identifiers sent in clear in EDHOC or the subsequent application protocol to correlate packets sent on different paths or at different times.
 The attacker may use this information for traffic flow analysis or to track an endpoint.
-Application protocols using connection identifiers from EDHOC SHOULD provide mechanisms to update the connection identifier and MAY provide mechanisms to issue several simultaneously active connection identifiers.
+Application protocols using connection identifiers from EDHOC SHOULD provide mechanisms to update the connection identifiers and MAY provide mechanisms to issue several simultaneously active connection identifiers.
 See {{RFC9000}} for a non-constrained example of such mechanisms.
 Connection identifiers can e.g., be chosen randomly among the set of unused 1-byte connection identifiers.
 Connection identity privacy mechanisms are only useful when there are not fixed identifiers such as IP address or MAC address in the lower layers.

 ## Updated Internet Threat Model Considerations {#internet-threat}

 Since the publication of {{RFC3552}} there has been an increased awareness of the need to protect against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of users {{I-D.arkko-arch-internet-threat-model-guidance}}. {{RFC7624}} describes an updated threat model for Internet confidentiality, see {{sec-prop}}. {{I-D.arkko-arch-internet-threat-model-guidance}} further expands the threat model.
 Implementations and users SHOULD consider these threat models.
 In particular, even data sent protected to the other endpoint such as ID_CRED and EAD can be used for tracking, see Section 2.7 of {{I-D.arkko-arch-internet-threat-model-guidance}}.

 The fields ID_CRED_I, ID_CRED_R, EAD_2, EAD_3, and EAD_4 have variable length and information regarding the length may leak to an attacker.
-An passive attacker may e.g., be able to differentiating endpoints using identifiers of different length.
+A passive attacker may e.g., be able to differentiating endpoints using identifiers of different length.
 To mitigate this information leakage an implementation may ensure that the fields have fixed length or use padding.
 An implementation may e.g., only use fix length identifiers like 'kid' of length 1.
 Alternatively padding may be used to hide the true length of e.g., certificates by value in 'x5chain' or 'c5c'.

 ## Denial-of-Service {#dos}